 The way the trekking staff worked as a team and were really helpful and friendly--and adaptable!
-All in all a great holiday--would thoroughly recommend. -Mr J M, Highlands mr J m, mgntanas
+All in all a great holiday--would thoroughly recommend. -Mr J M, Highlands

 Beautiful trekking and a warm welcome everywhere we went. -Mr J, Gloucestershire